Skip to Content

 • How much are you willing to pay each year in fees and interest charges?

-• Which perks matter to me?
-Do you just want to board earlier and get a free checked bag?
-Or do you want premium benefits like lounge access or a companion pass?
+• Which perks matter most — priority boarding and a free checked bag, or premium benefits like lounge access or a companion pass?

-• Would you be better off with an airline-specific card, a hotel-specific card, or a general-purpose travel card (like the Chase Sapphire Preferred® or Capital One Venture Rewards)?
-Or would a cash-back card not connected to travel rewards be more appropriate?
+• Would you be better off with an airline-specific card, a hotel-specific card, a general-purpose travel card, or a cash-back card not connected to travel rewards at all?

-Whatever you do, don’t fly through the process of selecting an airline credit card.
-Carefully weigh the pros and cons of each card, and compare annual fees, APRs, and other key items.
-After all, you don’t want to second-guess your decision, as I’ve done with the United Club Card.
+Whatever you do, don't rush through the process of selecting an airline credit card.
+Carefully weigh the pros and cons of each option, comparing annual fees, APRs, and perks against how you actually travel.
+After all, the wrong card — as I learned with the United Club Card — is easy to second-guess once you're locked into the annual fee.

 Disclosures: